semaphoreci/docs/docs/programming-languages/java.md

 - Docker: Use [your own Docker image][docker-env] with the version of Java and other packages that you need.

-Follow the links above for details on currently available language versions and additional tools.
+Follow the links above for details on available language versions and additional tools.

 #### Selecting a Java version on Linux